 Make your next pasta night extra special with these Spinach and Ricotta Stuffed Shells!
-They’re packed with baby spinach, plenty of cheese and smothered in marinara sauce.
-This meal is always a hit and may be made completely in advance!
+They’re packed with baby spinach, creamy ricotta cheese and smothered in marinara sauce.
+It’s a hearty vegetarian dinner that may be assembled completely in advance!

 Spinach and ricotta stuffed shells in baking dish

-I know it’s the new year and many of us are trying to eat healthier, but winter is also comfort food season, and I think we can all use a hefty dose of it. 🙂
+I know it’s the new year and many of us are trying to eat healthier, but winter is also comfort food season.
+I think we can all use a hefty dose of it!

-When it comes to comfort food, it doesn’t get much better than a cheesy pasta dinner like my skillet lasagna, mac and cheese, or these spinach and ricotta stuffed shells!
+When it comes to comfort food, it doesn’t get much better than a cheesy pasta dinner like my skillet lasagna, stove top mac and cheese, or these Spinach and Ricotta Stuffed Shells!

-This is a comforting meal that’s cheesy, delicious, and a great way to change up your next pasta dinner!
+This is a comforting vegetarian dinner that’s cheesy, delicious, and a great way to change up your next pasta dinner!

 Why you’ll love this recipe: